What is Agile Scrum Ceremonies?

-Scrum framework is an agile software development framework that lets you build and deliver value to customers iteratively with a focus on continuous improvement.
+Scrum is an agile software development framework.
+It lets you build and deliver value to customers iteratively with a focus on continuous improvement.

 The team time-boxes (usually two weeks) a collection of actionable work items and completes them during a Sprint.
 This helps in constant improvement, allows the team to ship a product increment, and gather actionable feedback quickly.

 To ensure that a Sprint runs smoothly and the team doesn't lose focus, multiple meetings, known as Scrum Ceremonies, are held during the lifecycle of a Scrum.